dtorresxp/odoo-guides/en-uk/en-uk-guides-menu.md

   - Handwriting friendly
   - Kinda shorthand language
   - Useful for both technical and functional procedures
-  - Allow to document Odoo before its new version arrives
+  - Allow documenting Odoo before a new version arrives
+  - Work with any platform: Ubuntu, Windows, on-premise, cloud, saas, sh, etc...
-  - Good for any kind of apps: official, commercial or private
+  - Good for any kind of apps: officials, commercials or private
   - Royalty Free

 #### Short term Proposals